bpalagi/jarvis/blog.md

-run the app, see how we're doing, commit
-* what's the ask window compared to cmd+enter
+summary and followup context still logged... just not displayed.

 * where is the prompt still being told about an interview setting?
 * how does the app determine "you" vs "them" in conversation?
 Is it just mic audio vs system audio

-Can update the shortcutService to assume Mac, no need to accept ctrl
+* Can update the shortcutService to assume Mac, no need to accept ctrl.
+Translate any comments that are not in English
     * still looking to strip this down to the minimum where I can.
+* clean up the logging of unnessecary events like the mouse hovering over the non-web app UI

 Would like change the conversation history tab on front end to be a live, interactive dashboard including transcription, summary, ask and guide functionality